Japanese destroyer Oyashio: Operational history

+During the Naval Battle of Guadalcanal on 13–15 November, Oyashio, took part in escorting a troop convoy.
+Upon learning of the action at the 2nd battle, Oyashio departed alongside the destroyer Kagerō to engage the enemy ships.
+They joined the fight late, but managed to fire a torpedo spread against the American battleship USS Washington, but inflicted no damage.
+After the battle, she returned with the cruiser Chōkai to Rabaul.
+On 21 November, she sortied from Rabaul to assist the destroyer Umikaze.
+On the 29th, Oyashio departed for a supply transport mission, but the next night was intercepted by a US cruiser-destroyer force in what became known as the battle of Tassafaronga.
+After torpedoes from the destroyer Takanami crippled the heavy cruisers USS New Orleans and Minneapolis at her own sacrifice, Oyashio was the first destroyer to respond in a counterattack against the American ships, launching a spread of eight torpedoes, followed closely by the Kuroshio, Kawakaze, and Naganami.
+Oyashio found success in this role as it was one of her torpedoes that crippled the heavy cruiser USS Pensacola, flooding her engine and disabling three of her four 8-inch (203 mm) gun turrets, taking the cruiser out of action for an entire year.
+Afterwards, two torpedoes probably from Kawakaze sank the heavy cruiser USS Northampton.

 On 9 February, Oyashio returned to Kure for repairs, together with the troopship Hakozaki Maru.
 She returned on 10 April to Truk together with the aircraft carriers Chūyō and Taiyō.
 At the end of April, she was at Shortland Island, and reassigned to troop transport runs.

 On the night of 7–8 May 1943, while on a troop transport run to Kolombangara, Oyashio struck mines when leaving Vila (Kolombangara).
 While dead in the water, she was hit by an air attack, during which strafing and a direct bomb hit took 91 lives.
 She sank at coordinates (08°08′S 156°55′E).
 She was removed from the navy list on 20 June 1943.